maeena-k/python_libraries_practice/README.md

   - Check if your answers are correct with ```solution.ipynb``` file.

 ## Notice
-  - You need to setup jupyter notebook file.
+  - You need to setup jupyter notebook in advance.